 - Witness statements that help certify the circumstances of the accident

 Your lawyer may use these and other forms of evidence to establish the at-fault party’s duty, their breach of duty, the cause of your injuries, and your damages.
-After meeting the required proof of negligence, your lawyer may go on to help you prove the value of the financial damages you experienced as a result of the injuries you sustained in the accident.
+After meeting the required proof of negligence, your lawyer can then help you prove the value of the financial damages.
+These include costs you experienced due to the injuries you sustained in the accident.

 Your Crash Report Can Be a Reliable Source of Information

 If you or a family member was injured in a car accident, a family member was fatally injured, or either involved vehicle sustained more than $1,000 in damages, the State of California Department of Motor Vehicles (DMV) guidelines mandate the filing of a car accident report.
-The report from your accident may capture important details that help your legal team prove cause, negligence, and your right to compensation, including:
+The report from your accident may capture important details that help your legal team.
+Using this report, they can also prove cause, negligence, and your right to compensation, including:

 - Contact information for the at-fault driver and his insurer